RocaVincent/iguane_harmonization/README.md

 <img align='right' src="iguane.png" width="160">

 This repository provides code to use the IGUANe model for harmonization of MR images.
-The full method as well as validation experiments are detailled in an [ArXiv paper](https://arxiv.org/abs/2402.03227).
+The full method as well as validation experiments are detailled in a [peer-reviewed publication](https://doi.org/10.1016/j.media.2024.103388).
 The model has been trained for harmonization of T1-weighted brain images.

 Scripts in this repository work on files in Nifti format with **.nii.gz** extension.